Short term loans for students

-Payday loans for students are small, short-term loans designed to cover financial commitments until a person's next payday.
-Payday loans are considered to be an expensive form of finance, because the eligibility criteria for them is relatively non-exclusive.
-This means that people with low incomes or poor/no credit ratings (such as students with very little financial history or part-time jobs) can still often qualify for finance.
+Short-term loans for students are small loans (generally under $2,000) designed to cover financial commitments until your next payday.
+Short-term loans (also known as payday loans) are considered to be an expensive form of finance, because the eligibility criteria for them is so relaxed.
+This means that people with low incomes or poor/no credit ratings (such as students with very little financial history or part-time jobs) can still often qualify for a loan.
 These loans usually range from $100 to $2,000.

 Are you struggling financially?